Reducing Obizhaeva-Wang type trade execution problems to LQ stochastic control problems: From finite variation to progressively measurable execution strategies

 The control problem we are about to set up requires as input the real-valued, $\mathcal F_T$-measurable random variable $\xi$ and the real-valued, progressively measurable processes $\mu=(\mu_s)_{s \in [0,T]}$, $\sigma=(\sigma_s)_{s \in [0,T]}$, $\rho=(\rho_s)_{s \in [0,T]}$, $\eta=(\eta_s)_{s \in [0,T]}$, $\rcor=(\rcor_s)_{s \in [0,T]}$, $\zeta=(\zeta_s)_{s\in[0,T]}$ and $\lambda=(\lambda_s)_{s\in[0,T]}$.
 We suppose that $\mu$, $\sigma$, $\rho$, $\eta$ and $\lambda$ are $dP\times ds|_{[0,T]}$-a.e.\ bounded.
 Moreover, we assume that $\rcor$ is $[-1,1]$-valued.
 We define $W^R=(W^R_s)_{s\in[0,T]}$ by $dW^R_s=\rcor_s dW^1_s + \sqrt{1-\rcor_s^2} dW^2_s$, $s \in [0,T]$, $W^R_0=0$ and refer to $\rcor$ as the \textit{correlation process}.
 The processes $\rho$ and $\eta$ give rise to the continuous semimartingale $R=(R_s)_{s\in[0,T]}$ with

 which is called the \textit{resilience process}.
 We use the processes $\mu$ and $\sigma$ to define the positive continuous semimartingale $\gamma=(\gamma_s)_{s\in [0,T]}$ by

 with deterministic initial value $\gamma_0>0$.
-We refer to $\gamma$ as the \textit{price impact process}\footnote{Note that the components $W^3,\ldots, W^m$ of the Brownian motion are not needed in the dynamics \eqref{eq:resilience} and~\eqref{eq:priceimpact}.
-We introduce these components already here, since in \Cref{sec:soln_and_ex} in order to apply the results from the literature on LQ stochastic control we assume that the filtration $(\cF_s)_{s\in[0,T]}$ is generated by $(W^1,\ldots,W^m)^\top$.
-The components $W^3,\ldots, W^m$ will therefore serve as further sources of randomness on which the model inputs may depend.}.
+We refer to $\gamma$ as the \textit{price impact process}.
 Finally, we assume that $\xi$ and $\zeta$ satisfy the integrability conditions

+\begin{remark} Note that the components $W^3,\ldots, W^m$ of the Brownian motion are not needed in the dynamics \eqref{eq:resilience} and~\eqref{eq:priceimpact}.
+We introduce these components already here, as in \Cref{sec:soln_and_ex}, in order to apply the results from the literature on LQ stochastic control, we restrict the present setting a little by assuming that the filtration $(\cF_s)_{s\in[0,T]}$ is generated by $(W^1,\ldots,W^m)^\top$.
+The components $W^3,\ldots, W^m$ will therefore serve as further sources of randomness, on which the model inputs may depend. \end{remark}

 We next introduce the finite variation strategies that we consider in the sequel.
 Given $t \in[0,T]$ and $d \in\R$ we associate to an adapted, c\`adl\`ag, finite variation process $X=(X_s)_{s\in[t-,T]}$ a process $D^X=(D^X_s)_{s\in[t-,T]}$ defined by